stigjoran/semester-project/work-log.md

 8.12.2025
 Cleaned up the CSS media quieries and reorganised all max-width 767px and min-width 768px rules. removed duplicated selectors and improved the overall structure of the stylesheet.
-Validated the pages usint the W3C Validator and fixed several samll issues such as missing attributes and incorrect slashes.
+Validated the pages using the W3C Validator and fixed several samll issues such as missing attributes and incorrect slashes.
 Updated the navigation label for better accessibility and to remvoveWCAG warnings.
 Started writing the project report (summary and parts of the main section)